PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * updated the brokerage to stop assigning prod jobs to sites which have many transferring
   * added jobdefID to libDS in ReBrokerage
   * disabled short -> long for HC
   * fixed SiteMapper to respect online even if another queue is not online